A Guide to Regression Analysis with Time Series Data

 plt.show()

-Model specification and estimation
+Model Specification and Estimation

-The next step is to specify the regression model.
-This involves selecting the dependent variable, identifying the independent variables, and choosing the model’s functional form.
+The next step is to specify the regression model by selecting the dependent variable, identifying the independent variables, and choosing the model’s functional form.
+The model must account for the time component in time series data, including seasonal patterns, trends, and cyclical fluctuations.

 Once you’ve specified the model, estimate it using statistical software.
-The most common method used for time series regression analysis is ordinary least squares (OLS) regression.
-The software will estimate the coefficients of the model, which represent the strength and direction of the relationship between the dependent and independent variables.
+The most common method for time series regression analysis is ordinary least squares (OLS).

-We’ll use a simple linear regression model with one independent variable.
+Here, we’re using a simple linear regression model with one independent variable.
 We’ll use the gas price from the previous month as the independent variable and the gas prices for the current month as the dependent variable.

 X = data['Price'].shift(1)